Nigeria: Early republic and civil war

 Colonel Buka Suka Dimka launched a February 1976 coup attempt, during which General Murtala Muhammed was assassinated.
 Dimka lacked widespread support among the military, and his coup failed, forcing him to flee.
 After the coup attempt, General Olusegun Obasanjo was appointed military head of state.
-As head of state, Obasanjo vowed to continue Murtala's policies.
-Aware of the danger of alienating northern Nigerians, Obasanjo brought General Shehu Yar'Adua as his replacement and second-in-command as Chief of Staff, Supreme Headquarters completing the military triumvirate, with Obasanjo as head of state and General Theophilus Danjuma as Chief of Army Staff, the three went on to re-establish control over the military regime and organized the military's transfer of power programme: states creation and national delimitation, local government reforms and the constitutional drafting committee for a new republic.
+Obasanjo vowed to continue Murtala's policies.
+Aware of the danger of alienating northern Nigerians, Obasanjo brought General Shehu Yar'Adua as his replacement and second-in-command as Chief of Staff, Supreme Headquarters completing the military triumvirate, with Obasanjo as head of state and General Theophilus Danjuma as Chief of Army Staff, the three went on to re-establish control over the military regime and organised the military's transfer of power programme: states creation and national delimitation, local government reforms and the constitutional drafting committee for a new republic.

-Second Republic and coups (1977–1992)
+Military dictatorship and coups

-In 1977, a constituent assembly was elected to draft a new constitution, which was published on 21 September 1978, when the ban on political activity was lifted.
 The military carefully planned the return to civilian rule putting in place measures to ensure that political parties had broader support than witnessed during the first republic.
 In 1979, five political parties competed in a series of elections in which Alhaji Shehu Shagari of the National Party of Nigeria (NPN) was elected president.
 All five parties won representation in the National Assembly.
 On 1 October 1979, Shehu Shagari was sworn in as the first President and Commander-in-Chief of the Federal Republic of Nigeria.
-Obasanjo peacefully transferred power to Shagari, becoming the first head of state in Nigerian history to willingly step down.

-The Shagari government became viewed as corrupt by virtually all sectors of Nigerian society.
-In 1983, the inspectors of the state-owned Nigerian National Petroleum Corporation began to notice "the slow poisoning of the waters of this country".
-In August 1983 Shagari and the NPN were returned to power in a landslide victory, with a majority of seats in the National Assembly and control of 12 state governments.
+Obasanjo peacefully transferred power to Shagari, becoming the first head of state in Nigerian history to willingly step down.In August 1983, Shagari and the NPN were returned to power in a landslide victory, with a majority of seats in the National Assembly and control of 12 state governments.
 But the elections were marred by violence, and allegations of widespread vote-rigging and electoral malfeasance led to legal battles over the results.
 There were also uncertainties, such as in the first republic, that political leaders may be unable to govern properly.

-The 1983 military coup d'état took place on New Year's Eve of that year.
-It was coordinated by key officers of the Nigerian military and led to the overthrow of the government and the installation of Major General Muhammadu Buhari as head of state.
-The military coup of Muhammadu Buhari shortly after the regime's re-election in 1984 was generally viewed as a positive development.